lavender earl grey cookies

 In a pinch, a mortar and pestle will do the trick.
 However, this is definitely the most labor intensive route of all the options.

-FAQ: Questions About Storing The Cookies
+FAQ: Storing The Cookies

 Yes!
-You can freeze Earl Grey cookie dough just like you can freeze your favorite chocolate chip cookie dough recipe.
+You can freeze the cookie dough just like you can freeze your favorite chocolate chip cookie dough recipe.
 After portioning the dough into balls, place the balls on a parchment lined sheet pan and freeze for 30 minutes, or until the dough is hard enough to handle without being sticky.
 Transfer to a zip-top freezer bag and freeze for up to 3 months.

 Note that the dough will be frozen WITHOUT the sugar garnish.
 When ready to bake, you’ll need to sprinkle the cookies with the extra sugar!
 There’s no need to thaw the cookie dough balls before baking.
 Follow the instructions for baking in the recipe, but increase the Bake Time to 14 to 16 minutes.